rackerlabs/support-how-to/content/cloud-sites/test-and-send-mail-using-php.md

     }
     ?>

-**Note**: [Mail.php](http://pear.php.net/package/Mail) is a [PEAR](http://pear.php.net/) module and is installed on the server.
-It is included in the default [include\_path](http://www.php.net/manual/en/ini.core.php) for PHP, so [requiring](http://php.net/manual/en/function.require.php) it here works by default.

-### Send HTML Mail via PHP
+### Send HTML email via PHP

-Within the Cloud Sites environment, it is possible to craft an HTML formatted email message for delivery when using SMTP authentication for delivery by making use of the built in `Mail_Mime` function provided by the PHP Pear framework.
+Within the Cloud Sites environment, you can craft an HTML formatted email message when using SMTP authentication for delivery by making use of the built in `Mail_Mime` function provided by the PHP PEAR framework.

-#### Sending HTML Enabled Mail via SMTP

-The following variables will need to be adjusted as needed:
+For the following variables, replace the example values with the appropriate values for your system:

 -  `$from`
 -  `$to`